pinqian77/DDPG-Baseline-For-Portfolio-Management-tf1/README.md

 python train.py
 ```

-The training result will be saved in `results\`.
-You can go to `test.ipynb` to visualize result.
+The training result will be saved in `results`.
+You can go to `test.ipynb` to visualize.